ohduran/ohduran.github.io/_includes/index-01-subtext.md

-I'm a Software Engineer, a Data Science mentor and a voracious reader.
+I'm a Software Engineer, a Data Scientist and a voracious reader.